PollyHannah/Phylogenomic-study/README.md

 ```

 ### Save genomes to mcv directory
-Download 'Genomes' folder and its contents from this repository, to use as input files.
-Save the folder 'Genomes' and contents to mcv directory.
+Download 'genomes' folder and its contents from this repository, to use as input files.
+Save the folder 'genomes' and contents to mcv directory.
+For information on where I got the genomes from go to 'genome_source'.

 You can do this by using software such as Cyberduck which you can download here
 https://cyberduck.io/download/.

 Iridovirid genomes in Genomes folder follow the naming convention: genera_species_GenBank-organism-name_accession-number.